Skip to content

 Long Hair

-Longhaired Russian Blues actually go by an entirely different name: Nebelung.
-It can actually take almost two years for these kittens to fully develop their fluffy coats that you know and love.
+Longhaired Russian Blues go by an entirely different name: Nebelung.
+It can take almost two years for these kittens to fully develop their fluffy coats that you know and love.

-Luckily, Nebelungs don’t shed excessively, but they will need one good brushing per week to save their luscious fur from becoming tangled or matted.
+Luckily, Nebelungs don’t shed excessively, but they will need one good weekly brushing to save their luscious fur from becoming tangled or matted.

 Learn more about cat hair color genetics.